Kelly Stone '03 found a divine fit in the chaplain's position at Wisconsin's Lakeland College

 Alum Phillip Lee, a criminal justice major from Chicago, worked with the Niebuhr Center to establish a chapter of the NAACP at Elmhurst.

 Do you feel called to serve the common good?
 Are you motivated by faith or values?
 And are you ready to fight social injustice in all its guises?

-At the Niebuhr Center, you’ll find a community of Elmhurst students and others who have made a commitment to a life of service.
-The Center encourages social engagement among motivated individuals from diverse religious backgrounds through a variety of programs and activities.
+At the Niebuhr Center, you’ll find a community of Elmhurst students who have made a commitment to a life of service.
+The Center encourages social engagement and meaningful reflection among motivated individuals from diverse backgrounds through a variety of programs and activities.
 Interfaith cooperation is an essential part of the Center's mission, so students of all religious traditions or value systems are welcome.
 We also welcome students from all fields of study; you don't have to be a religion major to participate in our programs.

 The Niebuhr Center is named in honor of two of Elmhurst's most esteemed alumni, theologians Reinhold (1910) and H. Richard Niebuhr (1912), whose commitment to social engagement informs the College's mission and vision to this day.
 A college of the United Church of Christ, Elmhurst calls on students to confront moral questions and act on their social responsibilities within an open and demanding academic context.